mangerij/ferret/README.md

 * A semi-updated tutorial and manual exists but is not in the repository at the present time due to its status as work-in-progress.
 If you would like a copy of it, please contact one of the contributors.

 ### MOOSE can be found at http://www.mooseframework.org ###
- * The moose-users list at https://groups.google.com/forum/#!forum/moose-users is a great link for help with MOOSE or new implementations.
+ * The GitHub discussion board for MOOSE (https://github.com/idaholab/moose/discussions) is a great resource for help with MOOSE or new implementations.

 ### Contributing ###
- * If you have an idea for some ferroelectric materials problem and would like to add it to the repository, then please submit a pull request *to the devel branch* with the relevant information.
+ * If you have an idea for a ferroelectric materials problem and would like to add it to the repository, then please submit a pull request *to the devel branch* with the relevant information.
 Generally, to submit a pull request, you should *fork* Ferret, type git checkout devel, git fetch origin, git rebase origin/devel, then make the changes/additions and a commit message, type git push.
 Then submit the pull request on the page (the next steps will be handled automatically).
- * We have a google group now! https://groups.google.com/forum/#!forum/ferret-users/new